MirthSystems/Pulse/README.md

     - One-tap access to venue details and live activity thread

 3. **Comprehensive Tagging System:**
-    - **What Are Tags?**
-      - Tags are keywords or phrases preceded by a "#" symbol (e.g., #livemusic)
-      - They serve as content organizers and discovery tools
-      - Tags create connections between similar content and experiences
-      - They function as a flexible, user-driven categorization system

-    - **How Tags Work in Pulse:**
-      - **Tag Creation:** Any word can become a tag by adding a "#" in front of it
-      - **Tag Discoverability:** Tapping/clicking on a tag shows all venues or content with that tag
-      - **Tag Trends:** Popular tags appear in a "Trending" section for quick discovery
-      - **Tag Search:** Users can search directly for specific tags
-      - **Tag Filters:** Users can filter venue lists using multiple tags (e.g., show all #cocktailbar venues with #livemusic and #nodresscode)

-    - **Who Can Create Tags:**
-      - **Regular Users:** Can add tags to their posts and comments
-      - **Venue Managers:** Can tag their venue profiles and special offerings
-      - **Venue Owners:** Have additional tagging permissions for multiple venues
-      - **App Administrators:** Can create featured or official tags and curate tag collections

-    - **Types of Tags in the System:**
-      - **Venue Characteristic Tags:** Describe the venue type (#bar, #restaurant, #dancehall, #brewery)
-      - **Atmosphere Tags:** Describe the current vibe (#quiet, #crowded, #intimate, #energetic)
-      - **Special Offering Tags:** Highlight promotions (#happyhour, #twodollartuesday, #ladiesnight)
-      - **Food & Drink Tags:** Describe available options (#craftbeer, #cocktails, #veganfriendly)
-      - **Music & Entertainment Tags:** Describe performances (#liveband, #karaoke, #jazznight, #dj)
-      - **Practical Tags:** Provide useful information (#nodresscode, #wheelchair, #petfriendly)

-    - **Tag Implementation:**
-      - Tags appear as tappable/clickable elements in the interface
-      - Tag colors or styles may vary by category for visual distinction
-      - Auto-suggestion appears when typing a "#" to show popular or related tags
-      - Recent and saved tags are easily accessible when posting

-4. **Live Venue Activity Threads:**
+    - Tags are short, descriptive keywords preceded by a # symbol
+    - Tags serve as dynamic, searchable identifiers that categorize content
+    - Multiple stakeholders can create and apply tags:
+      - **Venue Owners/Managers**: Tag their venue and specials
+      - **App Administrators**: Create featured or trending tags
+      - **Users**: Tag their posts and comments about venues
+    - Tags create connections between users, venues, and specials
+    - Searching or filtering by a tag shows all matching content
+    - Tags appear as interactive elements that users can tap to explore
+    - Popular tags are highlighted to show trending topics or experiences

+4. **Special-Driven Connections:**
+    - Specials serve as the primary link between venues and users
+    - Each special includes:
+      - Description (e.g., "Half-Price Wings Happy Hour")
+      - Type categorization (Food, Drink, Entertainment)
+      - Timing details (start time, end time, expiration)
+      - Recurrence pattern for regular events
+      - Associated venue information
+      - Multiple user-applied and venue-applied tags
+    - Users discover venues primarily through interesting specials
+    - Active specials appear in search results with their tags
+    - Users can follow tags to receive notifications about matching specials
+    - Special verification through user activity threads
+    - Time-sensitive nature creates urgency and real-time engagement

+5. **Multi-Dimensional Tag Application:**
+    - **Venue Tags**: Applied by venue owners to describe their establishment
+      - Examples: #restaurant, #craftbeer, #livejazz, #rooftop, #dancefloor
+      - Help users find venues matching their preferences
+    - **Special Tags**: Applied by venue managers to their promotions and events
+      - Examples: #happyhour, #wingsnight, #liveband, #djset, #karaoke
+      - Connect users with specific experiences they're seeking
+    - **Atmosphere Tags**: Applied by users to describe current conditions
+      - Examples: #crowded, #quiet, #greatservice, #goodvibes, #nocover
+      - Help other users know what to expect right now
+    - **Featured Tags**: Curated by app administrators
+      - Examples: #newvenue, #trendingnow, #staffpick, #musttry
+      - Highlight noteworthy options for users

+6. **Live Venue Activity Threads:**
     - Social media-style comment threads attached to each venue
     - Users can post text comments, photos, and short video clips about their current experience
     - All user posts automatically vanish after 15 minutes to ensure information is always current
-    - Users can add tags to their posts describing the current atmosphere (#nodresscode #hiphopmix)
+    - Users can add tags to their posts describing the current atmosphere
     - Venue cards show the number of active posts in the thread
     - No historical data - only what's happening right now
     - Example posts:
         - "Just got in with no line!
 Great music playing right now #nodresscode #hiphopmix"
         - "Happy hour special is amazing, got 2-for-1 drinks #cheapdrinks #tequilatuesday"
-        - [Photo of current crowd] "#packed #goodvibes"
+        - [Photo of current crowd or performance] "#packed #goodvibes"
         - [10-second video clip of venue atmosphere] "#liveband #jazznight"

+7. **Tag-Based Discovery System:**
+    - Users can browse venues and specials through tags
+    - Search by multiple tags to find specific combinations
+    - Filter results by:
+      - Venue tags (type of establishment)
+      - Special tags (type of promotion)
+      - Atmosphere tags (current conditions from user posts)
+      - Distance from user's location
+    - Tag clouds show popular or trending tags in the selected area
+    - Personalized tag suggestions based on user preferences
+    - Save favorite tag combinations for quick searches
+    - Follow specific tags to receive notifications

-5. **Active Specials Feed:**
+8. **Active Specials Feed:**
-    - Focus on currently running specials and promotions
+    - Stream of currently running specials near the user
     - Time-remaining indicators for limited-time offers
     - Special verification through user comments
-    - Specials tagged by venue managers for easy discovery (#wingsnight, #cocktailspecial)
+    - Specials grouped by tags for easy browsing
-    - Users filter by special tags to find specific offers
     - Specials vanish from the feed when they end
+    - New specials are highlighted

-6. **Venue Profiles:**
+9. **Venue Profiles:**
     - Basic information (hours, contact details, photos)
-    - Venue-defined tags managed by venue staff (#restaurant, #sportsbar, #cocktaillounge)
+    - Venue-defined tags
-    - Current active specials and events with their own tags
+    - Current active specials with their tags
-    - Live activity thread showing real-time user comments with user-added tags
+    - Live activity thread showing real-time user comments with tags

-7. **Tag-Based Filtering and Discovery:**
-    - **Multi-Tag Search:** Find venues matching multiple criteria (e.g., #craftbeer AND #livemusic)
-    - **Tag Exclusion:** Filter out certain experiences (e.g., show venues EXCEPT #crowded)
-    - **Tag Combinations:** Save favorite tag combinations for quick searching
-    - **Trending Tags:** Discover what's popular right now based on tag usage
-    - **Tag Recommendations:** System suggests tags based on preferences and behavior
-    - **Distance Filtering:** Combine tag filters with proximity to location
-    - **Tag Exploration:** Browse venues by popular tag categories
+    - Tag-based related venues suggestions

-8. **PostgreSQL-Based Recommendation Engine:**
+10. **PostgreSQL-Based Recommendation Engine:**
     - Initial version using traditional database algorithms
     - Recommendations based on tag preferences, user history, and popularity metrics
     - Tag affinity analysis for better matching